GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 </div>

 # 10. Miscellaneous Development Principles
-- Avoid small/tiny dusts if possible - percentage chance of full dusts instead
+- Avoid small/tiny dusts if possible - percentage chance of full dusts instead.
+(See https://colab.research.google.com/drive/1hItspIDUBAAnNW4zJ1rMesAEiRytNWLh for some maths on how to do that)
 - Avoid making new features that encourage spamming laggy setup.